-Other than the focussed sweetness, I was reminded of Fino sherry.
+Other than the focused sweetness, I was reminded of Fino sherry.
 I was craving Marcona almonds and briny olives.
 I tried it at room temperature and slightly chilled.
-I preferred the latter – the acidity was more focussed and the savory, herbaceous aromas were enhanced.
+I preferred the latter – the acidity was more focused and the savory, herbaceous aromas were enhanced.
 I recommend enjoying this with a variety of cheeses, salumi, olives, and crusty bread.
 I also plan to play with it in cocktails – when I create a good one, I will be sure to share it here!

 I am a big fan of fortified wines of all sorts.
 They can be enjoyed for weeks after opening with little or no loss of quality.
 I prefer the lighter styles, such as this white Porto, most because of their adaptability.
 At under $12/bottle this particular wine is well worth having on hand.
 Try it with a splash of seltzer and a dash of orange or spice bitters for a low-alcohol after-work treat!

 - Easy Oven Roasted Turkey Breast Roll Recipe with Wild Mushrooms and Kale - December 1, 2023